 285 million people are estimated to be visually impaired worldwide: 39 million are blind and 246 have low vision, according to the WHO.
 One of the biggest challenges they face is not being able to navigate independently.
-Places that sighted people pass through without thinking, such as a metro station or local shopping centre, are places to fear and be avoided.
-This has profound consequences for them, creating poverty, isolation and depression.

 Research conducted in the UK revealed that nearly half of visually impaired people would like to leave their home more often.
 In response, in 2014 UK charity Royal Society for Blind Children (RSBC) and London-based digital technology innovators UsTwo came together to develop a ground breaking global solution to enable visually impaired people to navigate independently – Wayfindr Open Standard.